MidnightCommander/website/docs/coding-style.md

 <!-- TODO: add a link to the coding style to the PR template -->

 We loosely follow the [GNU Coding Standards](https://www.gnu.org/prep/standards/standards.html) with some local deviations.
-Whether you agree with them or not, do check it out—it's an educational read.
+Whether you agree with them or not, do check it out—it is an educational read.
 In a nutshell:

 * Use templates for new files (see [maint/templates]({{ config.repo_url }}/tree/master/maint/templates) in the source tree)
 * Maximum line width is 100 characters[^1]